 “That’s not true.
 You’re trying to kill me.”

 “I’m not trying to kill you, Paul.
-Your wife’s right, you know.
+Your wife’s right.
 You really are a baby.
-Those antibiotics in your system are working on making you better.
+Those antibiotics in your system are making you better.
 But you’re not helping right now with your big-boy hike up the hill.
 You need to get back to bed.”

-“Dead people don’t have to worry about dying.”
+“People who are dead don’t have to worry so much about dying.”

 Paul felt something form in his throat, a new lump.
-“I guess I’m just not ready to go.”
+“I guess.
+I guess I’m just not ready to go.”

 “Nobody ever is, Paul.”

-Paul sensed the last of his energy begin to leave him.
-He coughed and rolled onto his hands and knees, producing a splash of vomit onto the rocks and sand.
-He then heard a familiar voice coming up from the trail below.
+The last of Paul’s energy left him.
+He coughed and rolled onto his hands and knees, vomiting onto the rocks and sand.
+A familiar voice came up from the trail below.

 “Paul!
 Honey, are you okay?” asked Mattie, as she ran up the hill.
 “I shouldn’t have let you come all the way up here!”

-Paul noted his wife’s worried look as she approached and he wiped the spit and vomit from his chin.
+Paul wiped the spit and vomit from his chin.
 His arm still ached as he reached up and felt the lump on his neck again.
 It hadn’t changed in size, but the little mouth had shut up tightly and the blood on his finger had become a dry red dot.
 “It’s okay,” he said.
 “I’m feeling much better now.”